-Opportunities abound to get involved on campus, with programs, activities, clubs and volunteer opportunities beyond the classroom.
-All are a great way to get connected, build leadership skills, meet people, begin networking within your profession and have fun!
+Take advantage of opportunities to get involved on campus including: programs, activities, clubs and volunteer opportunities.
+These are great ways to get connected, build leadership skills, meet friends, network, and have fun!

-Concord’s bustling downtown is nearby, with eclectic arts and dining options.
-And, Charlotte, the region’s most vibrant city, is just 30 minutes away.
+Concord’s bustling downtown is nearby and Charlotte, the region’s largest city, is just 30 minutes away.

 A View Into Student Life at Cabarrus College of Health Sciences